 We are investing in people and ideas to support change.
 Below are some examples.

 Increasing access and participation

-Research England and the OfS have launched a funding call to improve access and participation for Black, Asian and minority ethnic postgraduate research students in the English higher education sector.
-This work will fund projects that aim to provide evidence of effectiveness and impact on access and participation and provide exemplars of effective practice and/or transferable insights across the higher education sector.
-Bids will be assessed on the extent to which they are founded on engagement with and advice from Black, Asian and/or minority ethnic students in the design, development and/or delivery of key activities and through evaluation we will assess the overall impact of the funding call for Black, Asian and minority ethnic groups.
+Research England and the OfS have launched a funding opportunity to improve access and participation for Black, Asian and minority ethnic postgraduate research students in the English higher education sector.
+This work will fund projects that aim to provide evidence of effectiveness and impact on access and participation and provide exemplars of effective practice or transferable insights, or both, across the higher education sector.
+Bids will be assessed on the extent to which they are founded on engagement with and advice from Black, Asian or minority ethnic students in the design, development or delivery of key activities and through evaluation we will assess the overall impact of the funding opportunity for Black, Asian and minority ethnic groups.

 Celebrating and increasing diversity

 AHRC, in collaboration with BBC Radio 3, is funding applications to recognise and celebrate Black, Asian and ethnically diverse classical music composers across the centuries.
 The lack of diversity in classical music is widely acknowledged but the opportunities to listen to and learn about composers from diverse ethnic backgrounds is often scarce.
 This funding will increase awareness of this issue and provide opportunities for the public to hear new works, that perhaps until now, have not received the wider recognition they deserve.
 This funding opportunity was designed in partnership with an expert steering group and a diverse group of recognised experts will participate in a workshop to support and facilitate shortlisted applicants.